Question: Why do you charge for Solar 101?

 Question: What's better- Mono or Poly?
 Monocrystalline or Polycrystalline?

-Question: How do I match the panels to the grid tie inverter?
+Question: How do I size the number of panels to the grid tie inverter?

 Question: I have so many questions, what will I save, what can be installed etc

-Answer: Our systems are rated on what they can produce on what the industry calls Standard Test Conditions – when the sun’s iridescence is at peak strength, air temperature at 25c and sea level, and solar radiation is at 1,000 watts per sq meter.
-From these standardized test conditions, the solar panel manufacturer gets a rating for their panels.
-Our most common panels have a rating of 250w of output under Standard Test Conditions or STC.
+Answer: We base our system ratings from manufacturer data under Standard Test Conditions – when the sun’s iridescence is at peak strength ( module temperature at 25c and sea level airpressure, and solar radiation is at 1,000 watts per sq meter.
+From these standardized test conditions, the solar panel manufacturer gets a rating for their panels from flash testing.
+Our most common panels have a rating of 270w of output under Standard Test Conditions or STC.

 Question: What is the ROI for putting solar in my house or business?